-Endorsements for Nelson include former Gov. Tony Earl; state Sen. Kelda Roys; state Rep. Nick Milroy; former state Reps.
-Chris Danou, Stan Gruszynski, Donna Seidel, Gary Sherman, and James Soletski; former state Sen. Jessica King; Milwaukee County Board Supervisor Sheldon Wasserman; Outagamie County Board supervisors Chris Croatt, Cindy Fallona, Jeff McCabe, and Travis Thyssen; Shawano County Board Supervisor, tribal council, and Bowler School Board Member Joe Miller; former Madison Mayor Dave Cieslewicz; former anchor/reporter at WFRV-TV in Green Bay Erin Davisson; and the Green Bay Firefighters Local 141, Appleton Fire Fighters Local 257, and Grand Chute Fire Department Local 3655.
+Endorsements for Nelson include former Gov. Tony Earl; state Sen. Kelda Roys; state Rep. Nick Milroy (D-South Range); former state Reps.
+Chris Danou, Stan Gruszynski, Donna Seidel, Gary Sherman, and James Soletski; former state Sen. Jessica King; Milwaukee County Board Supervisor Sheldon Wasserman; Outagamie County Board supervisors Chris Croatt, Cindy Fallona, Jeff McCabe, and Travis Thyssen; Shawano County Board Supervisor, tribal council, and Bowler School Board Member Joe Miller; former Madison Mayor Dave Cieslewicz; former anchor/reporter at WFRV-TV in Green Bay Erin Davisson; and organizations Green Bay Area Firefighters Local 141, Appleton Fire Fighters Local 257, and Grand Chute Fire Department Local 3655.

 In February, Senior Vice President of the Milwaukee Bucks Alex Lasry took a leave of absence to announce his run for Johnson’s Senate seat.
 Lasry has lived in Wisconsin for seven years, since his father Marc Lasry, a billionaire hedge fund manager, purchased the Bucks.
 He originally is from New York City.